Adriano Espaillat: 2012

 In 2012, Espaillat ran in the Democratic primary for New York's 13th congressional district, in a crowded field that included 42-year incumbent Charles Rangel.
 The seat had long been a majority-black district, but redistricting after the 2010 census made it a 55% Hispanic-majority district.

-In the Democratic primary—the real contest in this heavily Democratic district—Rangel beat Espaillat, 44% to 42%, a margin of less than 1,000 votes.
-Espaillat placed first in the Bronx section of the district and parts of Upper Manhattan.
+In the Democratic primary, which effectively determined the outcome in this heavily Democratic district, Rangel defeated Espaillat by a narrow margin, receiving 44% of the vote to Espaillat's 42%.
+The margin of victory was fewer than 1,000 votes.
+Espaillat carried the Bronx portion of the district and several areas in Upper Manhattan.

 The election was marked by reports that Spanish-speaking voters were either turned away at the polls or forced to use affidavit ballots.
 The New York City Board of Elections was also sharply criticized for its poor handling of the election and subsequent legal proceedings.

 2014

 In 2014, Espaillat ran against Rangel again, losing for the second consecutive time, 47.7% to 43.1%.